giuliodondi/kOS-principia_node_executor/README.md

 # Usage
 - The script to be run is **node.ks**
+- The script will exit immediately if there is no manoeuvre node to execute
 - The script will automatically measure the engine parameters of any ship you call it from
-- The script will exit immediately if no engines are active or if there is no manoeuvre node to execute
+- If no engines are sensed, the script will downmode to using RCS.
+It will assume that there are RCS thrusters along the ship main axis and it will not do any performance calculations
 - The script executes just a single node
 - The script assumes that there is enough propellant to make the burn, and will not take care of propellant stability or other RSS stuff